 4- The one airline that was better than all the rest for the price and overall experience for us was Norwegian.
 Norwegian's Dreamliner is always our first choice for long-haul flights.

-5- We don’t use often aggregators to compare prices for flights.
-When we do we use Skyscanner and ITA Matrix.
+5- We don't use aggregators often to compare prices for flights.
+But, when we do, we use Skyscanner and ITA Matrix.
 In general, we fly budget airlines and choose our flights based on a blend of best price and fewest connections.
 Searching directly on budget airline sites that service where we are and where we want to go helps us look at the most relevant options.
 This helps us narrow down the best choice faster.

 6- Start looking for flights eight weeks before you want to fly and continue to check carriers websites frequently, daily until you find your best price.

 7- Travel in the off-season or shoulder seasons.
 We have saved the most time and money doing this.
 Prices are better for both flights and accommodation during these months.
 There are also smaller crowds at restaurants and shorter lines at tourist attractions.

 8- The cheapest accommodation can end up being expensive.
 Make sure where you stay is close or easily accessible to most of what you want to see in a destination.
 Also, are there restaurants, and shopping for necessities close by?
 Costs for cabs can be killer.

 9- If you're going to spend a couple of weeks in an area, or are organizing long-term travel, plan the first third of your trip.
 Leave the rest open-ended so you can plan and book the rest based on your impressions and advice of locals and fellow travelers you meet along the way.

 10- Use Google street view to get a feel for an area.
 We love to stay in Airbnb apartment rentals but where some are located can make it a challenge to get around.
 Airbnb doesn’t give an exact address until you book, but they do give the general area for the rental.
 We use Google street view to get a feel for what’s close by and ensure we have easy access to things we want and need before deciding on a rental.